 Goodwill impairment reviews have been conducted for all goodwill items.
-Goodwill of CHF 33.6 million relates to the reverse acquisition of SiberHegner Group in 2002, which resulted in the formation of DKSH.
-It has been allocated to the Group's cash-generating units (CGUs) identified according to country of operation and Business Unit as per date of acquisition.
-As a result, goodwill of CHF 6.4 million has been allocated to Switzerland, CHF 2.3 million to France, CHF 1.7 million to Germany, CHF 1.2 million to the United Kingdom, CHF 1.1 million to Malaysia, CHF 4.9 million to Hong Kong and CHF 16.0 million to Japan.
+Goodwill relating to the reverse acquisition of SiberHegner Group in 2002, which resulted in the formation of DKSH, has been allocated to the Group's cash-generating units (CGUs) identified according to Business Unit as per date of acquisition.
+Goodwill from acquisition of local businesses during 2003 - 2017 has been allocated to the CGUs in the respective country which are expected to benefit from synergies of the business combination.